icorn1/Airborne-Project/README.md

 # airborne composite automation

-in this github all the codes will be given that where used to make a project using a universal robot work.
+in this github all the codes will be given that where used to make a demo/experimental robot for airborne composite.
+All the codes that are given will be explained in this README.

+## contact information
 <details>
 <summary> The students who worked on this project: </summary>